-If you are unable to travel due to a coronavirus related travel ban, and you haven't used and don't intend to use your policy to travel or claim, you are also eligible to obtain a refund.
+If you are unable to travel due to a coronavirus related travel restriction, and you haven't used and don't intend to use your policy to travel or claim, you are also eligible to obtain a refund.

 Before you decide to cancel your policy and get a refund, please consider the implications and any existing value under the policy, including any pre-trip cancellation cover you may have.
 The extent of cover afforded will depend on both the Product Disclosure Statement (in Australia), or Policy Document (in New Zealand) and your individual facts and circumstances.

 Understanding what it means to cancel your policy